kirenz/classification/_sources/docs/cl-intro.md

 (section-cl-intro)=
 # Introduction

-In supervised learning, we have a dataset consisting of both features (usually multiple `X` variables) and labels (our `y` variable).
-The task is to construct an estimator (model) which is able to predict the label `y` of an object given the set of features `X`.
+In supervised learning, we have a dataset consisting of both features and labels.
+The task is to construct an estimator (model) which is able to predict the label of an object given the set of features.

-Supervised learning is further broken down into two categories:
+Supervised learning is further broken down into two categories: classification and regression.

-- classification
-- regression

 In classification, the label is discrete, while in regression, the label is continuous.

 :::{note}
-Classification refers to a predictive modeling problem where a categorical class label is predicted.
+Classification refers to a predictive modeling problem where a class label is predicted for a given example of input data.
 :::

 Examples of classification problems include: